 This report is on the trip I took to attend the UN 2023 Water Conference: Uniting the World on water, which was held in New York City from the 22nd to the 24th of March 2023, co-hosted by Tajikistan and the Netherlands.
 It was the first time in 46 years that the UN convened a Water Conference as a mid-term review of the International Decade for Action.
-Its aim was to continue to raise attention for water, catalyze action, build partnerships to achieve international water goals, make new commitments, pledges, and actions by Governments and all stakeholders towards achieving SDG 6 and other water-related goals and targets, compiled in the Water Action Agenda.
+It aimed to continue to raise attention for water, catalyze action, build partnerships to achieve international water goals, make new commitments, pledges, and actions by Governments and all stakeholders towards achieving SDG 6 and other water-related goals and targets, compiled in the Water Action Agenda.

 Purpose of the Trip

 I was granted the opportunity to represent the Blue Deal, Young Experts Program (YEP), and the Joint River Basin Authorities- Project Board (Eswatini) at the UN Conference.
-The Blue Deal is an important program for the Dutch government, therefore, had to be present at the UN Congress organizing several side events supporting water week.
+The Blue Deal is an important program for the Dutch government, therefore, had to be present at the UN Congress organizing several side events supporting Water Week.

 Events I Attended